rotki/rotki/docs/api.rst

    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is logged in or failure at event download.
    :statuscode 500: Internal rotki error
+   :statuscode 502: Couldn't fetch prices for all the events due to being rate limited.

 Querying online events
 ============================================